xulongjun/Documentation/docs/GitFlow/DevDuty.md

 [You can look at an overview of this strategy here](https://gitversion.net/docs/learn/branching-strategies/gitflow/).

 It has two branches.
-  * One call Master, that represents what has been delivered.
+  * One call Main, that represents what has been delivered.
   * One call Develop, that represents what has been developed since the last release.

+The developer has 3 duty :
+1. Feature development
+2. Bug fixes in production
+3. Preparing releases

-# 1. Feature to develop
+# 1. Feature development

 In this section, we outline the process for developers to create a local feature branch for new user stories, adhering to the GitFlow branching strategy.
 This ensures that new features are developed in isolation, improving codebase stability and facilitating parallel development.